You have to pay each day

 Many franchises don’t offer financing, but some do.
 If you need financing, I’d suggest obtaining it through a third party.
 Asking a franchisor to finance your entrepreneurial dreams is like asking the car dealer to finance your wheels.
 You DON’T get the best rate, even though the process seems easier than using a third party.
 Think about it, not only do they make money from you up front, and by the day, and from your purchases, but also from the interest you have to pay?
 Yikes, not me.

 In many franchises, you cannot change anything.
 I understand that franchises don’t want some guy selling Harley-Davidson parts at a hamburger franchise, but in the long history of franchising, it was the franchisees that brought innovation to the table.
 That’s how McDonald’s came up with the Filet-O-Fish!
 Who knows the customers better than the guys that are nose to nose with them daily?
 Why is it that corporations refuse to listen?
-A system is great, but it shouldn’t result in slavery and all too often, it simply DOES.
+A system is great, but it shouldn’t result in slavery.

 Beware of the real estate craze

 Franchises generally determine where you will put your store.
 Though you can submit requests, they have the final say, and that can mean big bucks on the purchase or lease of land and buildings.
-Of course they want you to be successful, but many don’t recognize that there’s some balance to that.
-Sure I can put a store on an outparcel next to the shiny new mall, but I can’t sell enough sandwiches to cover my $30,000 per month lease.
-And don’t get me started on the whole “volume” thing.
+Of course they want you to be successful, but many don’t recognize that there’s some balance to that!
+Sure I can put a store on an outparcel next to the shiny new mall, but I can’t sell enough sandwiches to cover my $30,000 per month lease!

 Brand recognition cuts both ways